 In late 2000, a new assisted-living facility (The Heartland) was completed and occupied.
 In November 2008, eight medical staff members and their support staff moved into the newly constructed Powell Valley Clinic building.
 The building is right next to Powell Valley Hospital.
 The facilities now include a 25-bed hospital, a 100-bed long-term care facility, 4 medical office buildings, a 24-unit assisted living facility and 5 emergency medical vehicles with equipment.

 In 1992, the Hospital District formed a not-for-profit corporation called Powell Valley Health Care, inc. for the purpose of operating the district's facilities.
 Also in 1992, PVHC entered into a management contract with Brim Healthcare, a system of 40-plus hospitals located throughout the United States.
 Brim later changed its name to HealthTech.
 The company provides management and group purchasing services.
 In 2017, PVHC ceased its management contract with HealthTech.
 Powell Hospital District is governed by seven elected members of the board of trustees.
 All tax monies received by the district are dedicated to capital expenditures, including equipment, and are not utilized for operating expenses.
 The seven district board members, as well as three additional members (typically medical staff), serve as the PVHC board of directors.
 In January, 2020, PVHC became an affiliate of Billings Clinic.
-Two Billings Clinic staff members, Brian Jones and Dr. John Pender, joined the PVHC Board, bringing the number of board members to 12.
+A Billings Clinic staff member, Brian Jones, joined the PVHC Board, bringing the number of board members to 11.

 Being part of the community has been an important goal throughout the years, and with your help and loyalty, we can continue to provide quality health services that you can depend on.